vaimee/SEPA/README.md

 a JSON file `endpoint.jpar`.
 Furthermore, the engine has various parameters that can be used to configure the standard behavior; they can be set using another JSON file called `engine.jpar`.
 In the repository, you will find some versions of `endpoint-{something}.jpar` file.
 According to your underlying SPARQL endpoint, you have to rename the correct file to `endpoint.jpar`.
-The default version of `endpoint.jpar` configures the engine to use use a local running instance of Blazegraph as [SPARQL 1.1 Protocol Service](https://www.w3.org/TR/sparql11-protocol/).
+The default version of `endpoint.jpar` configures the engine to use a local running instance of Blazegraph as [SPARQL 1.1 Protocol Service](https://www.w3.org/TR/sparql11-protocol/).

 ```json
 {